3bdillahiomar/Drought-Assessment-in-Somaliland/README.md

 ## Citation

-If you use the data, code, or findings from this repository in your research, please cite:
+If you use the data, code, or findings from this repository in your research, please cite because that is scientific integrity.

 Omar, A.O., Alasow, A.A., Farah, A.A., Shahid, S. (2024).
 Spatiotemporal Analysis of Agricultural Droughts in Somaliland: Integrating MODIS-derived Vegetation Indices and CHIRPS Precipitation Estimates.